runxiyu/dlcage/README.md

   a variant of [hax_loader](https://forge.runxiyu.org/hax/:/repos/hax_loader/)?
 - `typeof` is a GNU extension.
 It could be avoided by using macros.

+## Limitations

+- There may be issues with TLS.
+- The glibc implementation supports a maximum of 16 namespaces.

 ## Contribute

 Create a branch that begins with `contrib/` and push to